franciscofox/financial-timeseries/README.md

 # Blueprint - Challenge
-This repository contains the code and documentation for the programming challenge on optimizing and scaling a financial time-series database.
+This repository contains the code and documentation for the problem on optimizing and scaling a financial time-series database.

 ## Contents